stefanfreitag/anti-spaghetti-workshop/slides.md

 # Anti Spaghetti Workshop

+## What this is about

+- ~~Finger pointing~~ <!-- .element: class="fragment" data-fragment-index="1" -->
+- ~~Blaming~~  <!-- .element: class="fragment" data-fragment-index="1" -->

+- Completely biased observations<!-- .element: class="fragment" data-fragment-index="2" -->
+- Food for thoughts <!-- .element: class="fragment" data-fragment-index="3" -->

 ## Starting point

+- "Storage Report" project on business side <!-- .element: class="fragment" data-fragment-index="1" -->
+- Files and folders belonging to the project <!-- .element: class="fragment" data-fragment-index="2" -->
-- Limited Python expertise on my side
+- Basic Python knowledge on my side <!-- .element: class="fragment" data-fragment-index="3" -->
-- No one was talking me through the code
+- No one talking me through the code <!-- .element: class="fragment" data-fragment-index="4" -->

-- Input:
-  - Files and folders in "Storage Report" folder
+Note:

+- Working on existing project with no hand over

 ## Observations

+Note:

+- A "pattern" I noticed and one or two examples
+- Do you find yourself in those pattern?